-Originality of the manuscript submitted is the author's responsibility, and authors must avoid duplicate submission, plagiarism, and self-plagiarism.
-All manuscript submissions will be screened against the CrossCheck database (powered by iThenticate). iThenticate is a plagiarism screening service that verifies the originality of content submitted.
-Authors may use iThenticate to screen their work before submission by visiting www.ithenticate.com.
+Originality of the manuscript submitted is the author's responsibility and authors must avoid duplicate submission (simultaneous submission to multiple journals), plagiarism, and self-plagiarism.
+Manuscripts that are proven to be duplicate submissions will be rejected immediately and future work by the authors will not be considered by the journal.

+All manuscript submissions will be screened against the CrossCheck database (powered by iThenticate). iThenticate is a plagiarism screening service that verifies the originality of content submitted and highlights published text.
+During the submission process authors will be asked to answer a question to confirm the manuscript does not contact excessive overlap with previously published work.
+Authors are encouraged to use iThenticate (www.ithenticate.com) to screen their work before submission.

 Large Language Models (LLMs), such as ChatGPT, do not currently satisfy the journal's authorship criteria.
-Notably an attribution of authorship carries with it accountability for the work, which cannot be effectively applied to LLMs.
+Notably, an attribution of authorship carries with it accountability for the work, which cannot be effectively applied to LLMs.
 Use of an LLM should be properly documented in the Methods section and if a Methods section is not available, in a suitable alternative part of the manuscript.